desBugger/youtube-alignment/README.md

    between conditions.
 This may be a real difference in how the Shorts shelf responds to explicit feedback, or a collection artefact.
 We flag it as an open question rather than a finding.

-## Reproducibility notes

-**What is regenerated.** Every reported statistic: divergence from control (raw and size-matched), category shares pooled and by period, the interaction test on three scales, and the missingness table.

-**What ships as data, and why.** Embeddings, cluster assignments and LLM category labels are inputs rather than outputs:

-- The GPT-4 snapshot used for labelling (June 2025) is no longer served by the API, and the original code pinned the moving `gpt-4` alias rather than a dated snapshot.
-The labels are therefore the artifact of record.
-- Language detection (`langdetect`) was **unseeded** in the original run, so the exact set of rows surviving the language filter cannot be reconstructed.
-It is seeded here (`config.SEED`) for anyone re-running from raw.
-- Re-embedding requires a 90MB model download for a deterministic result.

-**Bugs fixed relative to the original analysis**, all documented in-line:

-- The wrangling step referenced an undefined variable and could not run as saved; the intended cutoff is now a named constant.
-- Batched LLM output was parsed by line order without stripping the bullet prefix the model sometimes echoed back, producing `"- gaming-other"` as a distinct category on 40 rows.
-Normalised, with a guard that raises on any unexpected label.
-- Timestamps were absent from the embedded corpus, making a period split impossible. `align_timestamps()` recovers them exactly by ordered subsequence alignment rather than a key join, which would leave ~17% of rows ambiguous because 357 titles were re-recommended on both sides of the training boundary.

 ## Licences